 Reviews on the MyPillow website are generally positive.
 On third-party review sites, like Trustpilot, reviews are more mixed, with people complaining about pillow quality and customer service issues.

-Everyone is different, so it’s possible that you would find the MyPillow ultra-comfortable.
+Everyone is different, so you may find the MyPillow ultra-comfortable.
 But we think it’s possible to find a similar quality pillow at a lower price point.

 Here’s what to consider when choosing between the Casper Original Pillow and the Classic MyPillow.

 Both pillows fall within the same general price range.
-The Casper is slightly pricier, but — if you’ve narrowed down your pillow search to these two options — we think springing for Casper is worth the price bump.
+MyPillow is slightly pricier, but — if you’ve narrowed down your pillow search to these two options — we think Casper offers better value for your dollar.

-The Casper pillow contains down alternative made with a polyester microfiber fill.
-It’s meant to mimic the feel of down and does so really effectively.
-The firm inner pillow also gives it better support than traditional down pillows have.
+The Casper Original Pillow contains down alternative made with a polyester microfiber fill.
+It’s meant to mimic the feeling of down and does so really effectively.
+The firm inner pillow also gives it better support than a traditional down pillow.

-MyPillow says its pillow contains a patented, adjustable, interlocking fill.
+MyPillow says its Classic MyPillow contains a patented, adjustable, interlocking fill.
 Though the company doesn’t say it in the product’s description, the fill is made of foam.
 In testing, we didn’t think the filling felt cohesive or adjustable.

-Researchers have found that people who use polyester and latex pillows generally wake up with less neck pain and sleep better in general.
+Research from 2011 found that people who use polyester and latex pillows generally wake up with less neck pain and sleep better in general.
+But a

 Just keep in mind that pillow comfort is

-Compared to firmer, solid foams, both pillows contain soft fill materials.
+Compared with firmer, solid foams, both pillows contain soft fill materials.

 Still, the Casper inner pillow is firm and offers more support than the typical soft pillow, giving it an overall medium-firm feel.

-MyPillow feels best suited for sleepers who prefer a soft pillow.
+MyPillow may be best suited for sleepers who prefer a soft pillow.

 Loft (or pillow height)